Nereziel/cs2-WeaponPaints/README.md

 ## How to Run

-1. Download the `TranslateJsonToAnyLang.py` script to the root directory of your project.
+1. Download the [TranslateJsonToAnyLang.py](https://github.com/yichen11818/cs2-WeaponPaints-Translate/blob/translate-json/TranslateJsonToAnyLang.py) script to the root directory of your project.
-2. Open the script and modify the `target_language` variable to your desired language code (e.g., `'zh-CN'` for Chinese).
+2. Open the script 和 modify the `target_language` variable to your desired language code (e.g., `'zh-CN'` for Chinese).
 3. Run the script to perform the translation.

 ```bash